wp-plugins/the-casengo-chat-widget/readme.txt

 Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.<br>
 Step 3.
 Go to the Casengo config section in WordPress and set your unique Casengo subdomain, color theme and position!

-...et voila, the chat button magically appears on your website!
+...et voila, the live chat button magically appears on your website!

 **Casengo Testimonials**